 Loki will always hold a special place in my heart.
 Loki was the first ever hostel I stayed at in Cusco those many years ago when I was beginning my journey as a backpacker.
 A lot of fond memories happened here, although I don’t remember most of them.
 Loki gets wild.
 As a backpacker, Loki is one of the holiest establishments in Cusco.
 You can’t come to Cusco without at least having one of their trademark blood bombs.

 There are very few places that I would willingly walk up a monstrous hill for.
 Wild Rover is one of those places.
 Situated on Cerro Santa Ana, Wild Rover boasts unbelievable views of Cusco city and the surrounding mountains.
+Their newly-opened terrace bar and restaurant gives you a view that no other hostel in Cusco will.
 Along with being one of Cusco’s most affordable hostels, it is widely regarded as the best party hostel in the city.
 Cheap drinks, nightly parties, and a generous amount of free shots make it a great choice for those looking for something a little more social.

 After staying in Huaraz’s Selina for several weeks, I hostel hopped in Lima before relenting and accepting that Lima’s Selina was likely going to be the best hostel in Lima.
 You’ve got plenty of options in Lima, but none as luxurious and backpacker budget-friendly as Selina.
 With a great location in Miraflores, it is close to some of Lima’s best attractions.
 It also boasts a common kitchen, bar, restaurant, cafe, cinema room, and library.
 With all of its incredible amenities, Selina always proves to be an incredible value.